Cannabis for colds and flu? Here’s what the experts say

 Feel-better food ideas

 If eating cannabis appeals to you on your sick day(s), we caught up with Robyn Griggs Lawrence, author of The Cannabis Kitchen Cookbook.
-She says when she’s feeling under the weather she turns to:
+She says when she’s feeling under the weather she turn to:

 - bone broth (store-bought or homemade) simmered with cannabis flower